Germany: Gorillas delivery riders protest unfavorable working conditions | DW | 20.07.2021

-The Berlin-based grocery delivery startup that launched its service during the COVID-19 pandemic is expanding rapidly, but workers say the billion-dollar company should fix local problems first.
+The Berlin-based grocery delivery startup, which launched its service during the pandemic, is expanding rapidly, but workers say the billion-dollar company should fix local problems first.

 Gorillas workers have listed missing pay, insufficient rain gear and chronic back pain from carrying heavy loads as their top concerns